-As figure 7 shows, the degree of children's participation in national programs found varies, with Italy and the UK having higher proportions than other partner countries.
+As figure 7 shows, the degree of children's participation in national programs varies, with Italy and the UK having higher proportions than other partner countries.

-&lt;sup>12 According to Hart's ladder of children's participation (Hart, 1997), actions can be considered as participative if they are adult-initiated with decisions shared with youth, youth-initiated and directed, or youth-initiated with decisions shared with adults.
+13 According to Hart's ladder of children's participation (Hart, 1997), actions can be considered as participative if they are adult-initiated with decisions shared with youth, youth-initiated and directed, or youth-initiated with decisions shared with adults.